tsenart/vegeta/README.md

 #### -timeout
 Specifies the timeout for each request.
 The default is 0 which disables timeouts.

+#### -unique
+Add a unique request-parameter to each target, to prevent URL-based caching.
+The default is false.

 ### report
 ```
 $ vegeta report -h